cvxgrp/pdos/README.md

 ----------
 Typing `make` at the command line should do the trick.
 It will produce two libaries, `libpdosdir.a` and `libpdosindir.a` found under the `lib` folder.
 As a byproduct, it will also produce two demo binaries under the `bin` folder called `demo_direct` and `demo_indirect`.

+One caveat: if you have a 32-bit version of Matlab and use the build process below (for Matlab), then if you try to make the libraries (on a 64-bit machine), you must `make purge` before `make` again.

 File an issue with us if the build process fails for you.

 ### Compiling a Matlab mex file